jaysoo/nx-react-book/manuscript/chapter3.md

 ![`nx affected:e2e` failed](images/3-failed-e2e.png)

-I'll leave it to you as an exercise to fix the unit and e2e tests. **Tip:** Run the tests in watch mode by passing the `--watch` option so that tests are rerun whenever the source or test code change.
+I'll leave it to you as an exercise to fix the broken unit and e2e tests. **Tip:** Run the tests in watch mode by passing the `--watch` option so that tests are rerun whenever the source or test code change.

 There are three additional affected commands in Nx.